leonweber/pedl/README.md

 ```

 ## Usage
-PEDL supports two commands `pedl predict` and `pedl summarize`.
+PEDL supports two commands `pedl extract` and `pedl summarize`.
 The default workflow is to first
-`predict` associations for one or more protein pairs of interest, which will store the results
+`extract` associations for one or more protein pairs of interest, which will store the results
 for each pair in a separate file.
 The contents of these files can then be aggregated into a single csv-file with `summarize`.